shravanimahendrakar/Library/README.md

+Library Management System
-**Library Management System** - User Registration and Book Lookup Application **Overview**
+User Registration and Book Lookup Application
-This project implements a Library Management System with features for user registration, sign-in, and book details retrieval based on the selected book type.

-**Setup Instructions**
+Setup Instructions
+To get started with this project, follow these steps:

-**Step 1: Clone the Repository**
+Clone the Repository:

-To begin, clone the repository and navigate to the project directory: git clone <repository_url>
+git clone <repository_url>
 cd <project_directory>

-**Step 2: Prerequisites**
-Ensure the following prerequisites are installed:
+Prerequisites:

 Java Development Kit (JDK) 11 or higher
 Integrated Development Environment (IDE) such as Eclipse or IntelliJ IDEA